JuliaMPC/NLOptControl.jl/docs/src/index.md

 # NLOptControl.jl Documentation

-## Introduction

 This software solves **nonlinear control problems** at a **high-level** very **quickly**.

-It added to [juliaOpt](http://www.juliaopt.org/) community by:
+Adds to [juliaOpt](http://www.juliaopt.org/) community by:
- * Providing an implementation of of the [hp-pseudospectral method](http://vdol.mae.ufl.edu/JournalPublications/TOMS-GPOPS-II-August-2013.pdf) written in julia
+ * Providing an implementation of direct-collocation methods for solving optimal control problems in julia
- * Incorporating model predictive control functionality
+ * Solving nonlinear optimal control problems at a high-level
- * Automatically visualizing the solution
+ * Visualizing the solution

 ## Installation
 To install
 ```julia
 Pkg.add("NLOptControl")